 Key Stakeholder Engagement:

 Project team participated in four ADAC Customers and Partners Roundtables.
-During the Customers and Partners Roundtable, the project team provided a brief technical summary of their project and answered questions from federal customers and interested parties including representatives from the US Coast Guard and National Oceanic and Atmospheric Administration.
+During the Customers and Partners Roundtable, the project team provided a brief technical summary of their project and answered questions from federal customers and interested parties including representatives from the U.S. Coast Guard and National Oceanic and Atmospheric Administration.

-Teleconferences with USCG D17 in September and December 2019.
+Teleconferences with USCG D17 were conducted in September and December 2019.

-Council of experts meeting with USCG WWM, RDC, D17 and USNIC in January 2020.
+A Council of experts meeting with USCG WWM, RDC, D17 and USNIC occurred in January 2020.

 Key Publications (peer reviewed):

-N/A. In accordance with Year 7 plans, research team will develop manuscript for peer review in addition to program knowledge product.
+No publications were drafted or published during the reporting period.
+In accordance with Year 7 plans, research team will develop manuscript for peer review in addition to program knowledge product.

 Key Presentations: